MarioJim/memory_admin_simulator/README.md

 Final project for Operating Systems written in Rust

-A toy simulator used to compare between two memory administration politics:
+A toy simulator used to compare between two page replacement algorithms:

 - First In First Out
 - Least Recently Used

-The simulator has 2048 bytes of memory and 4096 bytes of swap space divided into frames of 16 bytes.
+The simulator has 2048 bytes of memory and 4096 bytes of swap space divided into frames of 16 bytes by default, but these values can be changed.

 ## Usage